hashicorp/terraform-provider-awscc/contributing/FAQ.md

 ### How can I help?

-Contributing to this provider will be very different from the prior AWS provider, but we will accept PR’s to help with any aspects of code generation, runtime and documentation.
-We will not accept any PR’s which alter or modify the behavior of generated resources at this time.
+Contributing to this provider will be very different from the prior AWS provider but we will accept PR’s to help with any aspects of code generation, runtime and documentation.
+We will not accept any PR’s which alter or modify the behavior of generated resources at this time, but would love to hear where you think this is necessary.